Naoru347/TeachingPortfolio/Assessment_Materials/Projects_Cybersecurity/Project2_NetworkSecurity/project2_instructions.md

-# Project 2: Network Security & Defense Lab
+# Project 2: Network Security & Defense Project

 ## Overview
 In this project, you will simulate the role of a cybersecurity technician responsible for configuring basic network defenses and analyzing vulnerabilities.
 You will work in a sandboxed environment using **VirtualBox with pre-configured networked virtual appliances**.
 This lab environment allows you to practice monitoring and securing a live network with multiple connected machines.